drhsqlite/fossil-mirror/www/chat.md

   *  **/chat-delete** &rarr;
      Delete a chat message.

+  *  **/chat-ping** &rarr;
+     An HTTP request to this page on the loopback IP address causes a single U+0007 "bel" character to be sent to standard error of the controlling terminal.
+This is used to implement aural alerts with the "[fossil chat](/help?cmd=chat)" command.

+Fossil chat uses the venerable "hanging GET" or
+"[long polling](wikipedia:/wiki/Push_technology#Long_polling)"
-The Fossil chat design uses the traditional "hanging GET" or "[long polling](wikipedia:/wiki/Push_technology#Long_polling)" to wait for new chat messages.
-This is done because that technique works easily with CGI and SCGI, which are the usual mechanisms for setting up a Fossil server.
-More advanced techniques such as [Server-sent events](wikipedia:/wiki/Server-sent_events) and especially [WebSockets](wikipedia:/wiki/WebSocket) might seem more appropriate for a chat system, but those technologies are not readily compatible with CGI.
+technique to recieve asynchronous notification of new messages.
+This is done because long polling works well with CGI and SCGI, which are the usual mechanisms for setting up a Fossil server.
+More advanced notification techniques such as [Server-sent events](wikipedia:/wiki/Server-sent_events) and especially [WebSockets](wikipedia:/wiki/WebSocket) might seem more appropriate for a chat system, but those technologies are not compatible with CGI.

 Chat messages are stored on the server-side in the CHAT table of the repository.